shrikeh/mr-and-mrs-smith/README.md

 ## Style and Architecture

-The test is written as a Command Bus-led application in PHP 8.3 and Symfony.
+The test is written as a Query Bus-led application in PHP 8.3 and Symfony.
 To avoid local development host requirements, it runs in a Docker container, which will be built on first run.
 Tests similarly will run inside the container.
 The app combines several concepts, including Domain-Driven Design (DDD) and Action Domain Responder (ADR)

 ### Architecture